-Most large-scale home builders show you several houses plans.
+Most large-scale home builders show you several house plans.
 Their customers use these house designs over and over again, but you can change a few design elements, so the structure suits your needs and the building regulations.

 Other people call these cookie-cutter homes because there are limited options when it comes to cabinetry, flooring, room configuration, and more.

-Architects design the aesthetic interiors and exteriors of a building.
-They work closely with you to create a custom home design that suits your taste, lifestyle, needs, location, and budget.
+Building designers work closely with you to create a custom home design that suits your taste, lifestyle, needs, location, and budget.